michaelherger/spotty/README.md

 # spotty

+## This repository is discontinued

+:exclamation: ***Please note that this repository is no longer maintained***.
+I continue development of the `spotty` helper application as a fork of [librespot](https://github.com/librespot-org/librespot).
+Head over to [https://github.com/michaelherger/librespot](https://github.com/michaelherger/librespot) and check out the `spotty` branch. :exclamation:

+Feel free to continue reading... but the below information is outdated and obsolete.

+## Introduction

 *spotty* is an open source client application for Spotify.
 It's based on and using [librespot](https://github.com/librespot-org/librespot).
 It basically is a stripped down and slightly customized version of the librespot sample application.

 *spotty* has been tweaked to enable interaction with the [Logitech Media Server](https://github.com/Logitech/slimserver).